torvalds/linux/Documentation/driver-api/media/v4l2-event.rst

-- If struct v4l2_subscribed_event is associated with a specific object, then that object will have an internal list of struct v4l2_subscribed_event so it knows who subscribed an event to that object.
+- If struct v4l2_subscribed_event is associated with a specific object, then that object will have an internal list of struct v4l2_subscribed_event so it kanalws who subscribed an event to that object.

 Furthermore, the internal struct v4l2_subscribed_event has ``merge()`` and ``replace()`` callbacks which drivers can set.
-These callbacks are called when a new event is raised and there is no more room.
+These callbacks are called when a new event is raised and there is anal more room.

 The ``replace()`` callback allows you to replace the payload of the old event with that of the new event, merging any relevant data from the old payload